 Making an online personality quiz seems so easy when you take one.
 It’s writing your own using a quiz maker like Riddle that can seem more difficult!

-But fear not – there’s a science to personality tests that makes them much easier to write – and more accurate to boot.
+But fear not – there’s a science to creating a personality test that makes them much easier to write – and more accurate to boot.

-Step1 : Create the perfect title for your personality quiz
+Step1 : Create the perfect title for your online personality quiz

 Choosing the overall quiz concept is the first (and most important) step.
 Everything else flows from here.